Projects

 In the long term, however, selfing is thought to constitute a ‘dead end’, and self-compatible lineages experience elevated extinction rates.
 Selfing is predicted to lead to a reduced potential for adaptation as well as accumulation of deleterious mutations, but the relative importance of these processes for the long-term demise of selfing lineages remains unclear.
 Moreover, relatively few empirical studies have investigated the effect of partial selfing on adaptation and accumulation of deleterious mutations.
 Obtaining a better understanding of these questions is vital for our understanding of plant mating system diversity.

-In this project, we undertake population genomic analyses of several parallel shifts to selfing in the Brassicaceae, in order to test for an effect of mating system on the efficacy of positive and purifying selection.
+In this project, we undertake population genomic analyses of several parallel shifts to selfing, in order to test for an effect of mating system on the efficacy of positive and purifying selection.

 To investigate the impact of varying outcrossing rates and postglacial recolonisation, we are currently conducting large-scale population genomic analyses in the alpine plant Arabis alpina.